In this article, you will learn how to create a simple web scraper using Go .

 Implementing Web Scraping with Go

-The support for concurrency has made Go a fast, powerful language, and because the language is easy to get started with, you can build your web scraper with only a few lines of code.
-For creating web scrapers with Go, two libraries are very popular:
+The support for concurrency has made Go a fast, powerful language, and because the language is easy to start, you can build your web scraper with only a few lines of code.
+Two libraries are very popular for creating web scrapers with Go:

-In this article, you’ll be using Colly to implement the scraper.
-At first, you’ll be learning the very basics of building a scraper, and you’ll implement a URL scraper from a Wikipedia page.
-Once you know the basic building blocks of web scraping with Colly, you’ll level up the skill and implement a more advanced scraper.
+In this article, you’ll implement a basic scraper using core Golang and Colly.
+At first, you’ll be learning the basics of building a scraper, and you’ll implement a URL scraper from a Wikipedia page.
+Once you know the basic building blocks of web scraping with Golang, you’ll level up the skill and implement a more advanced scraper with Colly.

 Prerequisites

-Before moving forward in this article, be sure that the following tools and libraries are installed on your computer.
+Before moving forward in this article, ensure the following tools and libraries are installed on your computer.
 You’ll need the following:

 - Basic understanding of Go